KaiNorberg/PatchworkOS/README.md

 - Custom C standard library and system libraries
 - Highly modular shared memory based desktop environment
 - Theming via [config files](https://github.com/KaiNorberg/PatchworkOS/blob/main/root/cfg)
+- Note that currently a heavy focus has been placed on the kernel and low-level stuff so user space is currently quite small

 *And much more...*